rmolinari/data_structures/README.md

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

 There is a generic implementation, `GenericSegmentTree`, and a single concrete class `MaxValSegmentTree`.

-## Heap

-A standard binary heap, suitable for use as a priority queue.
-See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.

 ## References
 - E.M.
 McCreight, _Priority search trees_, SIAM J. Comput., 14(2):257-276, 1985.